 Basic baking conversions to remember for volumes

 While teaspoons and tablespoons are common in many countries, they aren't common everywhere.
-Furthermore, 1 teaspoon can mean different volumes, depending on the location, though commonly, the conversions for volumes are as follows:
+Furthermore, 1 teaspoon or 1 tablespoon can mean different volumes, depending on the location, though commonly, the conversions for volumes are as follows:

 - 2.5 mL is ½ tsp